Shamli Assembly constituency

-Shamli is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Shamli Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Shamli district (prior to 2012, Shamli was a part of Muzaffarnagar district) and one of the five assembly constituencies in the Kairana Lok Sabha constituency.
 First assembly election in this assembly constituency was conducted in 2012 after the constituency came into existence in the year 2008 as a result of the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008".

+It is a highly Jat dominated constituency with influence of sugarcane farmers.

-Wards / Areas
+Wards and areas

 Extent of Assembly constituency is Shamli, Banat, Ailum and all other regions of Shamli Tehsil; Kandrawali, Aaldi, Kandhala, Gangeru of Kairana Tehsil; Nala, Taharpur Bhabisa, Kaniyan, Salfa & Sunna of Budhana Tehsil.